Owen-Cochell/Tic-Tac-Toe/README.md

 And play away!

-# prerequisites
+# Prerequisites

 To run this file, you will need to have python installed.
 On linux, you can use your package manager to install.
 Example:
 >apt-get install python3

 (This command will work on Debian based systems only)

-Windows users can install it [here][https://www.python.org/downloads/release/python-371/] This script uses no 3rd party modules, and it uses the terminal to dislay information.
+Windows users can install it [here](https://www.python.org/downloads/release/python-371/) This script uses no 3rd party modules, and it uses the terminal to dislay information.

 If you have any questions or comments, please feel free to open an issue.
 I will reply as soon as I can.